 How is Leche de Tigre used to make Ceviche?

-Leche de Tigre has a very intense and complex flavor, with the lime juices providing the tangy, citrus taste that makes ceviche so popular.
-The fish stock adds a savory depth to the dish, and the onions and chilis give it that sweet and spicy kick.
+Leche de Tigre has a very intense and complex flavour, with the lime juices providing the tangy, citrus taste that makes ceviche so popular.
+The fish stock adds a savoury depth to the dish, and the onions and chilis give it that sweet and spicy kick.

 Why is it called "Tiger's Milk"?